Regan Dishon | | Strategy | 0 comments

 Finally, the most exciting and scalable way to target is through lookalike audiences.
 You can actually create custom audiences based on people who have donated to your organization in the past.
 Market to lookalike audiences and promote your exciting year-end fundraisers.
 Creating lookalikes will help make your ask more effective.

 #5: Get Active on Instagram Stories

 Constantly populating your Instagram feed with donation asks can, at times, be off-putting.
 Luckily, Instagram stories offer a versatile space to make a hard ask more often.
 If your organization has a ton of followers on Instagram, you should definitely be using stories to your advantage.
 Linking a page directly into the story platform is unique to accounts with 10,000+ followers.
-You can make your donate page more accessible to people by allowing them to simply swipe up on the their screens.
+You can make your donation page more accessible to people by allowing them to simply swipe up on their screens.
 Doing this will land them right where they need to be to contribute to your nonprofit’s year-end donation efforts.